CiscoDevNet/OpenAPI_Demo/README.md

 We’re sending the findings reports to the engineering group and asking to fix before 1.23.0 GA release.

-Team comes back with the new OpenAPI document and once loaded in API Insights, it shows 100% complete for contract.
+Team comes back with the new OpenAPI document **a week later** and once loaded in API Insights, it shows 100% complete for contract.

 We mark revision 1.23.0-rev2 as 'release' in API Insights as the API goes into production.